A-Klaber/project_fin/README.md

 ### Week 2
 ![Prelim](QuickDBD_EV.png)
 - Each member contributed to the selection of topic and searching for data
 - All members participated and helped each other in multiple roles.
-Current role assignments are as follows
+Although we all assist each other, our project long role assignments are as follows
         - Julia: Circle
         - Andrew: Square
+        - Christianna: Triangle
         -
 - Communication is maintained on slack
 #### technology